Frequently Asked Questions

 Will you have all the parts with you for every repair?

-Cooktops usually have their model number stickers on the bottom of the cooktop facing down.
+Most Cooktops usually have their model number stickers on the bottom of the cooktop facing down.

 Washers most often have the model number sticker in the door frame, or just under the lid.
 Some manufacturers put their model number stickers on the top rear of the appliance.

-Driers most often have their model number stickers in the door frame.
+Dryers most often have their model number stickers in the door frame.

 Some manufacturers put their model number stickers on the top rear of the appliance.